 Above: Students, including a cohort from Mississippi, pose in front of the U.S. Capitol during September's SkillsUSA Washington Leadership Training Institute.

-Mississippi’s SkillsUSA state officers Destiny Davis (left) and Caleb Johnson earned the National SkillsUSA Statesman Award at the conference.
+Below: Mississippi's SkillsUSA State Officers Destiny Davis (left) and Caleb Johnson earned the National SkillsUSA Statesman Award at the conference.

-A delegation of students and instructors from Mississippi, including a cohort from Stone County High School’s culinary arts program, met with Washington, D.C., lawmakers in September and discussed how career and technical education (CTE) programs prepare students for college and careers.
+A delegation of students and instructors from Mississippi, including a cohort from Stone County High School’s culinary arts program, met with Washington, D.C. lawmakers last week and discussed how career and technical education (CTE) programs prepare students for college and careers.

-SkillsUSA state officers Destiny Davis and Caleb Johnson joined SHS culinary arts teacher Jaclyn Parker as part of Mississippi’s delegation.
-Both students received the National SkillsUSA Statesman Award at the conference.
+SkillsUSA State Officers Destiny Davis and Caleb Johnson joined SHS culinary arts teacher Jaclyn Parker as part of Mississippi’s delegation.
+Both students earned the National SkillsUSA Statesman Award at the conference.

-The conference focused on advanced communications skills, including the development of a SkillsUSA framework story to share during their visits with elected officials.
+The conference focused on advanced communications skills including development of a SkillsUSA Framework story to share during their visits with elected officials.
 It also included training for students and advisors on personal and workplace skills; a panel discussion about effective legislative visits with experts from the U.S. House of Representatives and the U.S. Senate; a tour of monuments and museums; and a wreath-laying ceremony at the Tomb of the Unknowns at Arlington National Cemetery.

 SkillsUSA is one of the nation’s largest individual membership organizations for CTE students, and its programs are integrated into the CTE curriculum.
 According to the U.S. Department of Education, the average high school graduation rate for students concentrating in CTE programs is 94% compared to an average national freshman graduation rate of 86%.
 CTE also helps create a trained pipeline of future workers to support a strong American economy and global competitiveness.